Sexual Misconduct Policy

 - Although rare, there are times when Pepperdine may not be able to honor a reporting student's request in order to provide a safe, non-discriminatory environment for all students.
 Pepperdine has designated the Title IX Coordinator for Students to evaluate requests for confidentiality once a student or an employee is on notice of alleged sexual misconduct.
 When weighing a student's request for confidentiality or that no investigation or discipline be pursued, the Title IX Coordinator for Students will consider a range of factors, including the following:

 - whether there have been other sexual misconduct complaints about the same alleged perpetrator;

-- whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence;
+- whether the respondent has a history of arrests or records from a prior school indicating a history of violence;

-- whether the alleged perpetrator threatened further sexual misconduct or other violence against the student or others;
+- whether the respondent threatened further sexual misconduct or other violence against the student or others;

 - whether the sexual misconduct was committed by multiple perpetrators;